DBProductions/key-value-database-playground/README.md

     ✅ Connected to Redis server
     Send to queue
     Received from queue the following task {"id":"4e60a059-cfe3-4f04-b509-e92672e2d83a","name":"Wendy Swaniawski"}

+For Publish/Subscribe communication there are two other scripts provided.

+    bun bun_redis_subscriber.ts
+    bun bun_redis_publisher.ts

 ## 💬 Feedback
 Star this repo if you found it useful.
 Use the github issue tracker to give feedback on this repo.